 Searching for a vehicle in canada

-From my experience, most people on working holidays in Canada tend to either live in the major cities (mainly Toronto and Vancouver, sometimes Ottawa, Montreal, Edmonton or Calgary) or in the ski resort areas (Whistler, Banff, Jasper, Big White).
+From my experience, most people living temporarily in Canada tend to either head for the major cities (mainly Toronto and Vancouver, sometimes Ottawa, Montreal, Edmonton or Calgary) or the ski resort areas (Whistler, Banff, Jasper, Big White).

-One important thing to mention is vehicles registered in a different province.
+One important thing to mention here is vehicles that are registered in a different province than the one you are in.
+This means the owner has moved provinces and brought their vehicle with them.
+Check the plates of the vehicle you are intending to purchase.
 To register an out-of-province vehicle in the ‘new’ province, it has to pass an official inspection.
 The cost (and risk!) for this is usually on the purchaser.

 When you’ve decided to purchase a car you will need to register the car in your name and also insure it.
 When registering your first vehicle in Canada, you will need to purchase license plates at the same time.
 If you later sell the vehicle and buy another, you would put these same plates on your new vehicle unless it is in a different category (i.e. car, large van, truck etc) or you move provinces.

 Like driver’s licenses, both registration and vehicle insurance is organised provincially.
 For this reason, cost and procedure vary significantly between provinces.
 To my knowledge, registration is always completed with the provincial government (Service Alberta, Service New Brunswick et al) and insurance coverage is purchased from private companies with the exception of BC.